 Here we bring you the facts about Napoleon Bonaparte and explain why he was exiled to the island of Elba in 1814…

-Died: 5 May 1821, on the Atlantic island of Saint Helena
+5 May 1821, on the Atlantic island of St Helena.

-Napoleon was twice married: to Joséphine de Beauharnais, from 1796–1810, and Marie Louise, [later known as the Duchess of Parma], from 1810–1821.
+Napoleon was twice married: to Joséphine de Beauharnais, from 1796–1810, and Marie Louise, [later known as Marie Louise, Duchess of Parma], from 1810–1821.
 His second wife bore him a son, Napoleon II.

 Napoleon acknowledged one illegitimate son, Charles Léon (b 1806), but may have had further unacknowledged illegitimate offspring.

 Napoleon's height: how tall was the French emperor?

 If there's one thing Napoleon Bonaparte is known for, it's that he was short – and very unhappy about it.
 But how tall was he really?

 What was Napoleon's childhood like?